All Saints Primary School SEN Information Report

 The SENDCo and class teacher will decide which interventions and support should be put into place, as well as the expected impact on progress.

-Interventions will be implemented by an appropriate member of staff depending on the child’s needs.
+Interventions will be implemented by the Intervention Staff.
 The class teacher remains responsible for working with the child on a daily basis, even where interventions involve group or one to one teaching

-For some children a greater level of support is required.
+A child who is still not making progress despite QFT and interventions will be discussed at the In-School Review.
+With parental permission it may be necessary to seek assessments and support from external agencies.
+Provision and intervention will be reviewed in consultation with the class teacher, Inclusions Manager/SENDCo, external agencies and parents.
+Children at SENs will receive regular support both individually and in small groups from their class teacher, teaching assistant, Intervention staff or Inclusions Manager/SENDCo.
+Children’s progress will be closely monitored and regularly reviewed through Pupil Progress Meetings.
 It may be necessary to put a School Based Plan or SEN agreement in to place.
 This is an opportunity for parents, staff and pupils to work together towards small achievable targets to support a child's learning.
 Parents are invited in to review targets and help to set new targets on a regular basis.
 On rare occasions where pupils have very complex needs or learning difficulties that make it difficult for them to make progress despite a high level of support it may be necessary to apply for an Education and Health Care Plan (EHCP).
-This is a plan that supports a child / young person from age 0-25 and ensure education, social and health professionals work collaboratively to meet the specific needs.
+This is a plan that supports a child / young person from age 0-25 and ensure education, social and health professionals work collaboratively to meet the specific needs of the child.

 6. How will I be involved in discussions about my child’s education?

-If you feel your child may not be making the progress you would expect with their learning, you should in the first instance speak to your child’s class teacher either by making an appointment to meet with them before or after school or during your discussion at parents’ evenings.
+If you feel your child may not be making the progress you would expect with their learning, you should in the first instance speak to your child’s class teacher either by making an appointment to meet with them after school, informally when the class teacher brings the children out on to the playground at the end of the day or during your discussion at parents’ evenings.

 If an emotional problem or a change in home circumstances could be preventing learning taking place, Mrs Helm, our PFSW is the best person to talk to.

-Following on from this initial discussion the class teacher may suggest your child is referred to the school SENDCo, Miss Thurston, who would make informal assessments to try to find out why your child is making slower than expected progress.
+Following on from this initial discussion the class teacher may suggest your child is referred to the school SENDCo, Mrs Wilson, who would make informal assessments to try to find out why your child is making slower than expected progress.
 If the strategies suggested do not resolve the situation, your child may be discussed at the next In School Review and may be referred to an outside agency connected with All Saints School.
-However, we always aim to meet the needs of the majority of learning issues within school as quickly and as effectively as we can.
+However, we can usually support the majority of learning issues in school.

 7. How are resources allocated to children and matched to their needs?